sjmiller8182/LearningTS/index.md

 ## Repo Structure
     .
-    ├── notes       # Notes on time series analysis ├── R           # Code files that accompany the notes (as Rmd and github-md) ├── LICENSE     # All code and notes are licensed under the MIT license.
+    ├── notes       # Notes on time series analysis.
+    ├── R           # Code files that accompany the notes.
+    ├── LICENSE     # All code and notes are licensed under the MIT license.
     └── README.md